The legality of VPNs depends on the laws of the land. In most places, VPNs are legal.

 Are VPNs legal in every other country not on this list?
 The answer is yes.

-Besides impeccable security and privacy, you must consider other VPN aspects if you want to use a good VPN in authoritarian regimes.
+Besides impeccable security and privacy, you must consider other VPN aspects if you want to use a good and secure VPN service in authoritarian regimes.

-Mostly, these aspects add an extra layer of security and privacy and help you bypass blocks and restrictions.
+These aspects add an extra layer of security and privacy and help bypass blocks and restrictions.

 They are as follows: